New Hampshire’s most romantic ski town has to be Jackson. The village gateway

 Lodging at the Wentworth ranges from romantic Inn rooms to absolutely regal

-suites.
-Ours had a beautiful bed, a gas fireplace, and an oversized Jacuzzi tub
+in the summer).
+Ours had a beautiful bed, gas fireplace, and an oversized Jacuzzi tub

 fit for two (trust me).
 Fresh candles and a match book were provided, along with